HewlettPackard/Docker-SimpliVity/docs-src/splunk/monitoring-config-splunk.md

 # Splunk configuration

-This solution supports two types of Splunk deployment.
+This solution supports two types of Splunk deployments.
 Firstly, there is a built-in deployment useful for demos and for getting up to speed with Splunk.
 Alternatively, the solution can be configured to interact with a standalone, production Splunk deployment that you set up independently.
 In this case, you must explicitly configure the universal forwarders with external "forward servers" (Splunk indexers), whereas this happens automatically with the built-in option.

 In the standalone deployment, you can enable SSL authentication between the universal forwarders and the indexers, by setting the `splunk_ssl` variable to `yes` in the file `group_vars/vars`.
 The built-in deployment does not support SSL and so, in this instance, the value of the `splunk_ssl` variable is ignored.
 For more information on enabling SSL, see [Appendix C](#).